plotly/dash-sample-apps/apps/dash-ocean-optics/README.md

 [Dash DAQ](https://dash.plot.ly/dash-daq) is a data acquisition and control package built on top of Plotly's [Dash](https://plot.ly/dash/).

 ## Requirements
 It is advisable	to create a separate conda/pip environment running Python 3 for the app and install all of the required packages there.
-To do so, run (any version of Python 3 will work):
+To do so, run:

 ```
 conda create -n	[your environment name] python=3.6